top of page

 20230405 Cleaning and sharpening tools.jpg

 A group of conservation volunteers meets a couple of times a month throughout the year.
 We usually meet in the morning, between 9.00 and 12.30, with a break for refreshments in the middle of the morning.
 Most work parties take place on weekdays, but sometimes on a Saturday for those working during the week.
-Tools are provided but please bring a stout pair of gloves and wear appropriate clothing.
+Tools are provided but please bring a stout pair of gloves and wear appropriate clothing and footwear.

 Work Party Dates